This post may contain affiliate links. Please see my disclosure policy for details.

 If you want to tick off all the places to visit in Kandy, I would highly recommend hiring auto-rickshaws to take you around.

-Now, if you’re not familiar with a rickshaw, it’s a 3 wheeled vehicle which is almost like a suped-up a motorcycle with a box on top to sit on!
+Now, if you’re not familiar with a rickshaw, it’s a 3 wheeled vehicle that is almost like a suped-up motorcycle with a box on top to sit on!

 A lot of rickshaw drivers will try and make you get a packaged day tour with them, but I wouldn’t recommend these.